pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

       }
       ```

-- In the case where you pass your AWS credentials (account ID and KEY) to your cluster (not recommended), update `pachd.storage.amazon.id` and `pachd.storage.amazon.secret`.

 !!!
 Important "Load Balancer Setup"
       If you would like to expose your pachd instance to the internet via load balancer, add the following config under `pachd` to your `values.yaml`